-- One sturdy binder/notebook that contains the Discovering Computer Science & Programming Through Scratch manual and completed e-Record. - A printed copy of a digital presentation is required to be placed in your e-Record.
-Electronic equipment will only be used during judging time and will not remain on display during the fair.
+- A. One sturdy binder/notebook that contains the Discovering Computer Science & Programming Through Scratch student notebook and completed Computer Science e-Record. - B. A printed copy of a digital presentation is required to be placed in your e-Record.
+Electronic equipment will only be used during judging time and will not remain on display during Fair.
 Programs available online (such as Scratch) should include a link to the specific project you have created.

-Intermediate Programming - a program using Scratch (or other simple graphic programming language) that you have downloaded from the internet and modified.
+Intermediate Programming - a program using Scratch (or other uncomplicated graphic programming language) that you have downloaded from the internet and modified.
 Compare the two programs and demonstrate the changes you have made to the original program; OR create an animated storybook or video game using Scratch (or other simple programming language).
+If using Scratch, include a clone or list in the program.